sal55/langs/M5Lang/readme.md

 Applications, of any mix of stypes, can be run directly from source code just like a scripting language.
 Or they can be compiled to normal executables.

+It is also, for now, called **M5** to distinguish it from prevoious versions: **M4** (static-only lower level systems language) and **M3** using an older module scheme.

 ### History

-M/2022 replaces both the older M (systems) and Q (scripting) languages evolved since early versions in the 1980s.
+M5 replaces both the older M (systems) and Q (scripting) languages evolved since early versions in the 1980s.
 These had gradually been converging anyway.

 All have been used as personal or in-house languages during that time.
 Actually, I have used only my own languages for nearly all my programming.
 (I did try to give C a go but I found it dire.)